n0-computer/iroh-experiments/iroh-dag-sync/README.md

 Alternatively the second step could be done as multiple single-cid sync requests to neighbours in a round robin way.

+## Network protocol

+A request consists of traversal options and options to configure the inline predicate.
+In this example we are using a simple postcard-encoded rust enum for this, and using [ron] for parsing the enum.

+What traversals there should be is probably highly project dependent, so typically you would just define a custom ALPN and then define a number of possible traversals that are appropriate for your project.

 [ron]: https://docs.rs/ron/0.8.1/ron/#rusty-object-notation